 It’s the first backpack we’ve seen that has two separate labeled compartments.
 One is labeled “Work” and holds a laptop, charging devices, a notepad, and other electronics.
 The other is labeled “Climb” and easily holds your harness, climbing shoes, chalk bag, and climbing clothes.
 It’s the dream carry-on luggage for anyone planning an epic rock-filled vacation.

 And if you don’t happen to be a climber, don’t sweat it — the Seon Transporter also works great for organizing clothes.
-Or use it hiking, exploring, biking around town, and working.
+Or use it for hiking, exploring, biking around town, and working.
 We did wish the pack straps stowed into the pack for better airline travel use.

 We packed it up for the weekend and were able to fit a pair of running shoes, clothes for 3 days, and a laptop.
 Whether traveling for the ultimate work/climb adventure, hitting up the climbing gym after work, or simply keeping the essentials organized, this pack is a winner.